-I also read a number of tweets from members of the community speaking about taxes and the IRS like it didn't pertain to them.
+I have even read a number of tweets from members of the community speaking about taxes and the IRS like it didn't pertain to them.
 One person even suggested that the Jpegs they were purchasing were a tax write off!
 There is one thing I know without a doubt.
 The IRS will be taxing your earnings, just as they do any other earnings you receive and you will ultimately pay them.
 If you honestly think buying a Jpeg online is a business expense, please do yourself a favor and consult an actual tax professional.

-Yes I did.
 This is the official collection of Aaron Reed Photography NFT's I minted prior to giving any of this much thought, simply because I wanted to participate in something that seemed like it may be a valuable and interesting new platform for photography in the future.
 I made an attempt to offer something truly rare by minting images that have already proven their worth will real world value of over 400k each.
 Due to my business as an artist in the physical world of fine art photography, I often offer limited edition prints with the NFTs I sell, offering a dual value proposition for the buyer.

 What Just Happened!?

-After spending two weeks on Twitter, learning about NFT's and being part of the community, my thoughts began to change.
-Participating was also exciting and the community aspect very refreshing.
-I ultimately decided to launch a project on Open Sea titled The Laws of Abstraction, to see if I could sell any NFTs without deep & long term involvement in the community.
+I ultimately decided to launch a project on Open Sea titled The Laws of Abstraction, to see if I could sell any NFTs without any deep & long term involvement in the community.
 I didn't expect much to be honest.
 After a few minutes I sold my first NFT!
 I was truly excited to sell one, not because of the money but because it was new and exciting.
 Then I sold 4 more!
 Then 8 more!
 In less than 24 hours I had sold out the entire collection of 36 NFTs!
 What just happened?